Conda¶

 They may need to edit the last line to change the location to match where they want their environment created.

-Group environments¶
+Group Environments¶

 It is possible to create a shared environment accessed by a group on HiPerGator, storing the environment in, for example, /blue/group/share/conda